 If you want to make cigar storage safety a priority, and climate is indeed a concern, then you will want to keep a close eye on the humidity within the room where your humidor box is stored.

-Compared to a digital hygrometer for humidors, which focuses solely on humidor box internals, an all-in-one desktop hygrometer and temperature gauge will tell you everything you need to know about the climate of the room itself.
-Any sudden changes in moisture levels or temperature can be easily offset by either increasing or lowering the humidity within the humidor, and adjusting the thermostat and/or HVAC vent.
+Compared to a digital hygrometer for humidors, which focuses solely on humidor box internals, the Klaro Valet smart hygrometer will tell you everything you need to know about the climate of the room itself and what your humidor needs at any given moment.
+Any sudden changes in moisture levels or temperature can be easily read from a connected device and then offset by either increasing or lowering the humidity within the humidor, and then adjusting the thermostat and/or HVAC vent.

 A few other things to keep in mind when protecting cigars from “climate change” are: